soramitsu/soramitsu-js-ui-library/README.md

 - We often use provide/inject mechanism for main-subsidiary components communication (e.g. checkbox group - checkbox).
   It should be done by creating `api.ts` with a provided payload type, an injection key and an api hook in component directory.

+- Reusable test helpers live in `packages/ui/src/test-utils`; they include a Vue mount helper and toast mocks to keep Vitest specs concise.

 ### Styleguide